Emperor-Ovaltine/gideon/README.md

 ## Invite Gideon to Your Server

 1. In the Discord Developer Portal, go to the "OAuth2" tab
-2. In "URL Generator", select the "bot" scope
+2. In "URL Generator", select the "bot" and "applications.commands" scopes
 3. Select these bot permissions:
    - Send Messages
    - Read Message History
    - Embed Links
+   - Use Slash Commands
 4. Copy the generated URL and open it in your browser to invite Gideon

 ## Running Gideon